 No, turtles and goldfish shouldn’t be tank mates.

 Goldfish are cold water fish, so the tank would be too warm for them to thrive.
-Some varieties have long-flowing fins and are slow swimming.
+Some varieties of goldfish have long-flowing fins and slow swimming.

 What Cleaner Fish Can Live With Turtles?